 - Second, well-trained therapists are professionally detached from their clients.
 They may be warm and friendly, but therapeutic intimacy is different from romantic intimacy.

-- Third, a good therapist develops strong emotional and professional boundaries.
-Think of these as invisible shields that protect both client and therapist.
+- Third, a good therapist has strong emotional and professional boundaries.
+Think of these as invisible shields that protect both of you.
 Clients need a strong, objective presence to lead them on a journey of self-discovery.
-To do that, therapists have to maintain an emotional and professional distance.
+To do that, therapists have to maintain an emotional distance.

 Having said that, on rare occasions, some therapists have fallen in love with their clients.
 It never ends well.
 Therapists answer to ethics boards that forbid sexual relationships with clients.
 The consequences are severe, ranging from censure to prison time.